depeche-io/postgresql-on-fire/physical-replication/step3/text.md

-We have a <span style='color:red'>red</span> leader, *green* Replica, we can now try a different bootstrapping method.
+We have a *red* leader, *green* Replica, we can now try a different bootstrapping method.
 Two terminals will be required, the process is:

 1. We ask a Leader to start a backup